+Why choose this course: The new linear A level focuses on programming and emphasises the importance of computational thinking as a discipline.
 The course also has a focus on Maths, though much of this will be embedded in the course.
 Students will solve problems and design systems and software and will apply the academic principles learned in the classroom to real world systems.

-- Components of a computer and their uses - Types of software and the methodologies used to develop them - How data is exchanged between systems - How data is represented and stored in different structures and the use of different algorithms - Laws surrounding the use and ethical issues that can arise from the use of computers - What is meant by computational thinking - How computers are used to solve problems and programs can be written to solve them - The use of algorithms to describe problems and standard algorithms
+- Components of a computer and their uses - Types of software and the methodologies used to develop them - How data is exchanged between systems - How data is represented and stored in different structures and the use of different algorithms - Laws surrounding the use and ethical issues that can arise from the use of computers - What is meant by computational thinking - How computers are used to solve problems and programs can be written to solve them - The use of algorithms to describe problems and standard algorithms project worth 20%